 The Arrow 30 by Berghaus is a sleek backpack for day hikers with up to a 30-litre capacity.
 The top opening pack also has side storage compartments as well as attachments for walking poles.
 This pack comes with a raincover and chest strap so will carry what you need comfortably, no matter the weather.

 This lightweight option from Patagonia is ideal for anyone looking for enough space to stash daily essentials whether it be for everyday life, exploring a new place or while on your adventures.
 Made from 100% recycled body fabric, with plenty of pockets and comes multiple colourways.

 The striking Columbia Convey Rolltop is just as good for long commutes as it is a day on the trails.
 This pack has two water bottle holders, a zippered external pocket, and a fleece-lined laptop sleeve for up to a 15 inch laptop.
 When at the 27L capacity the foam-padded back, and adjustable sternum strap should help to keep you comfortable.
 This is available in a number of colour combinations including classic black and striking pesto.

 Smart in style and functionality, the Kiwi Classic Rolltop Backpack by Craghoppers is a great all-rounder.
-With a 26L capacity and sleek design, you can use this for carrying your essentials to work during the week and then for hitting the trails at the weekends.
-Made from recycled materials (approx. 15 water bottles), this pack is mainly polyester with a PU coating for water resistance.
+With a 20L capacity and sleek design, you can use this for carrying your essentials to work during the week and then for hitting the trails at the weekends.
+Made from recycled materials, this pack is mainly polyester with a PU coating for water resistance.
 The RFID pocket is perfect for storing credit/debit cards, and the rolltop is secured with a sturdy strap for security.
-Padded straps protect your shoulders, and the padded compartment will fit a 15” laptop.
+Padded straps protect your shoulders, and the padded compartment will fit a 16” laptop.